actions/toolkit/packages/artifact/docs/implementation-details.md

 [@actions/http-client client disposal](https://github.com/actions/http-client/blob/04e5ad73cd3fd1f5610a32116b0759eddf6570d2/index.ts#L292)

-### Multiple http clients
+### Multiple HTTP clients

 During an artifact upload or download, files are concurrently uploaded or downloaded using `async/await`.
 When an error or retry is encountered, the `HttpClient` that made a call is disposed of and a new one is created.
-If a single `HttpClient` was used for all http calls and it had to be disposed, it could inadvertently effect any other calls that could be concurrently happening.
+If a single `HttpClient` was used for all HTTP calls and it had to be disposed, it could inadvertently effect any other calls that could be concurrently happening.

 Any other concurrent uploads or downloads should be left untouched.
 Because of this, each concurrent upload or download gets its own `HttpClient`.
 The `http-manager` is used to manage all available clients and each concurrent upload or download maintains a `httpClientIndex` that keep track of which client should be used (and potentially disposed and recycled if necessary)

 ### Potential resource leaks

-When an http response is received, it consists of two parts
+When an HTTP response is received, it consists of two parts
 - `message`
 - `body`